top of page

 Here are five ways you can celebrate poets and poetry this month, and all year long:

-1. Watch National Youth Poet Laureate Amanda Gorman read her poem "The Hill We Climb," and discuss what you think the poem means, and what emotions it brings about for you: http://ow.ly/ESfO50Erzq0
+1. Watch the current National Youth Poet Laureate Salome Agbaroji, read her poem "Oasis," and discuss what you think the poem means, and what emotions it brings about for you, here.

 2. Learn the ingredients of a poem and write your own poem with Kwame Alexander: